One of the most significant limitations of hand vacuums is the reach.

-Also the floor tool did not have any brushroll which makes this virtually useless on carpet.
+Also, the floor tool did not have any brush roll, which makes this virtually useless on carpets.
 But it is still usable on hard surfaces.

-One consumer even mentioned that it was impossible to move this back and forth on carpet.
+One consumer even mentioned that it was impossible to move this back and forth on carpets.

 Pet owners will find this one useful because even without the pet hair attachment, it still has enough power to pick up pet hair using the crevice or combo tool.

-Noise is also another issue as a number of people complained that it sounded like a lawnmower.
+Noise is also another issue as several people complained that it sounded like a lawnmower.

 There were several complaints about the manual not easy to read.
 Black & Decker should improve this in the future.